project-akri/akri/docs/development.md

 ## Build and Test

 ### Local builds and tests
-Navigate to the repo's top folder (where this README is) and type `cargo build`
+1. Navigate to the repo's top folder (where this README is)
+1. Install prerequisites
+    ```sh
+    ./build/setup.sh
+    ```
+1. Build Controller, Agent, and udev broker
+    ```sh
+    cargo build
+    ```
+1. Build ONVIF broker
+    ```sh
+    cd ./samples/brokers/onvif-video-broker
+    dotnet build
+    ```

+There are unit tests for all of the Rust code.
 To run all unit tests, simply navigate to the repo's top folder (where this README is) and type `cargo test`

 To locally run the controller as part of a k8s cluster, follow these steps: